Accenture/mercury-nodejs/README.md

 ## Getting Started

-We are in alpha stage at this moment for code review, unit test, documentation and 'npm' library package preparation.
+We are in beta stage at this moment for code review, unit tests, documentation and 'npm' library package preparation.

 To setup the language-connector as a sidecar, clone the Mercury repository at https://github.com/Accenture/mercury and do a `mvn clean install` at the project root.
 Follow the README to get the language-connector up and running.